Castle To Cathedral To Cashmere

 It marked the limits of the Sanctuary of the Cathedral and was also a place of punishment where ’jougs’ and ’stocks’ were situated.

-The Little Cross of 1733 and the Muckle Cross are symbols of a medieval High Street that widens to a cobbled market place.
-The present Muckle Cross dates to 1888, however, there was a cross as early as 1365.
+The Little Cross of 1733 and the Muckle Cross are symbols of a medieval High Street that widens to a cobbled marketplace.
+The present Muckle Cross dates to 1888; however, there was a cross as early as 1365.

 “A very agreeable place to live in” is the quote attributed to Daniel Defoe when he referenced his visit to Elgin.

-If Defoe were to visit Elgin today, he would likely note that the well preserved medieval street plan and fine buildings, that characterise Elgin High Street, have endured and that his observation remains true today.
+If Defoe were to visit Elgin today, he would likely note that the well-preserved medieval street plan and fine buildings that characterise Elgin High Street have endured and that his observation remains true today.

 Elgin Cathedral was a simple cruciform building.
-After it was damaged by fire in 1270 the choir doubled in length and a Chapter House was built.
+After it was damaged by fire in 1270, the choir doubled in length, and a Chapter House was built.

 In 1390, the “Wolf Of Badenoch”, son of King Robert II, burned the Cathedral and the towns of Elgin and Forres after being excommunicated by the Bishop of Moray.
-The resultant repairs included the rebuilding of the central tower and the Chapter House.
+The resultant repairs included rebuilding the central tower and the Chapter House.

 After the Reformation in 1560, the Cathedral was effectively redundant.

-The lead was stripped from the roofs in 1567 and the choir roof collapsed in 1637.
+The lead was stripped from the roofs in 1567, and the choir roof collapsed in 1637.
 In 1711, the central tower collapsed, destroying the North transept.

-The massive West towers provide an imposing entrance for visitors.
+The massive West Towers provide an imposing entrance for visitors.
 It invites further exploration of the tombs and effigies in the choir chapel.

 The 15th century octagonal Chapter House with its large traceried windows is, with the exception of the monastic Chapter House at Incholm Abbey, unique in Scotland.
-It compliments the external wall of the South transept from the original build.
+It complements the external wall of the South transept from the original build.

 Bishop Bricius’s chapter (1203) of eight clerics consisted of the dean, precentor, treasurer, chancellor, archdeacon and three ordinary canons.